engagelct/redactpw/README.md

 Works on files with extension ".log", but this can be changed in the script.

-History expansion is being prevented with "set +H", but this is unnecessary with WSL.
+History expansion is being prevented with "set +H".
+The script works well in any bash.